 New Zealand provides an ideal, neutral and independent seat/venue for international dispute resolution.

-Transparency International’s Corruption Perceptions Index for 2019 placed New Zealand first-equal with Denmark.
+Transparency International’s Corruption Perceptions Index for 2023 placed New Zealand third overall.
 With an average score of 45 out of 100 for Asia Pacific countries included in the index, New Zealand stands out as a clear leader in the region and globally.

 The rule of law is profoundly important for a fair and functioning justice system to underpin effective international dispute resolution.
 It is beyond argument that New Zealand is highly respected globally as an independent and lawful jurisdiction for international arbitration and mediation.